aimeos/aimeos-docs/src/manual/services.md

 ## Mollie

 The [Mollie](https://www.mollie.com/en/) payment gateway is available via the **Mollie** payment service provider since.
-If you use composer, add this to your composer.json and run *composer update*:
+If you use composer run:

 ```
 composer req aimeos/ai-payments omnipay/mollie